henrivain/TesseractOcrMaui/README.md

     // Loads traineddata files for use from app packages to appdata folder Task<DataLoadResult> LoadTraineddataAsync();

     // Gets tessdata folder path from TessDataProvider (from configuration) string TessDataFolder { get; }

+    // Sets tesseract engine to use for example lstm model or tesseract only EngineMode EngineMode { get; set; }

     // Access used TessEngine for configuration (E.g. Whitelist chafacters) Action<ITessEngineConfigurable>?
 EngineConfiguration { set; }
 }